rmccrear/reading-notes/13-socket.io-rooms-and-namespaces.md

-# Socket,io Rooms and Namespaces
+# Socket.io: Rooms and Namespaces

 ## A simple chat example.

-If we look at a simple chat example [reference](https://socket.io/get-started/chat/) taken from the Socket.io getting started page, we can get a feel for what Socket.io is good for.
+If we look at a simple chat example ([reference](https://socket.io/get-started/chat/)) taken from the Socket.io getting started page, we can get a feel for what Socket.io is good for.

 In this example, we have clients who want send chat-messages to each other.
 The sever is the go-between, passing the messages back and forth.